 31. Unfunded credit protection which does not meet the eligibility requirements for guarantors and guarantees specified in Article 183(1) and (3) of Regulation (EU) No 575/2013 and in Section 5.2 of these Guidelines should not affect the calculation of risk-weighted exposure amounts according to any of the methods specified in paragraph 29.
-For estimation purposes, in line with the guidance provided in paragraph 127 of the [EBA GL on PD and LGD estimation] for cash flows from ineligible funded credit protection, the cash flows received from exercising the ineligible unfunded credit protection.
-Regardless of this treatment, institutions should collect the information about the source of the cash flows related to ineligible unfunded credit protection and allocate them adequately.
+For estimation purposes, in line with the guidance provided in paragraph 127 of the [EBA GL on PD and LGD estimation] for cash flows from ineligible funded credit protection, the cash flows received from exercising the ineligible unfunded credit protection should be treated as if they had been received without the use of unfunded credit protection.
+Regardless of this treatment, institutions should collect the information about the source of the cash flows related to ineligible unfunded credit protections and allocate them adequately.
 Institutions should regularly monitor the levels of such cash flows as well as the extent to which the relevant types of unfunded credit protection are used.
 Where necessary, institutions should perform appropriate adjustments in order to avoid any bias in the PD and LGD estimates.